camilogarciabotero/GeneFinder.jl/README.md

  ORF(695:706, '+', 2)
 ```

-Two other functions (`get_orfs_dna` and `get_orfs_aa`) pass the sequence to `findorfs` take the ORFs and act as generators of the sequence, so this way the can be `collect`ed in the REPL as an standard output or writteen into a file more conviniently using the `FASTX` IO system:
+Two other functions (`get_orfs_dna` and `get_orfs_aa`) are implemented to get the ORFs in DNA and amino acid sequences, respectively.
+They use the `findorfs` function to get the ORFs to first get the ORFs and then get the correspondance array of `BioSequence` objects.

 ```julia
 get_orfs_dna(seq)